Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 * I want to play the game with good interaction so there is no slowness and the page will load quickly

 ##### As a  returning player:
-* I want the game become mmore difficult so I can improve my memory skills
+* I want the game to become more difficult so I can improve my memory skills
 * I want to save my high score on a stats board so I can check my progress
 * I want to select a different grid so I can develop my memory skills
-* I want to contact the business so I can ask question or give feedback
+* I want to contact the business so I can ask a question or give feedback

 ### Scope plane <a name="scope-plane"></a>